DooPhiLong/Contoso-BI-Demo-Dataset-Sale-dashboard-report/README.md

 ### Some additional information for the case study:
 - The business database based on The Contoso BI Demo dataset is used to demonstrate DW/BI functionalities across the entire Microsoft Office product family.
 This dataset includes C-level, sales/marketing, IT, and common finance scenarios for the retail industry and support map integration.
 In addition, this dataset offers large volumes of transactions from OLTP and well-structured aggregations from OLAP, along with reference and dimension data.
 - Since this is a virtual database, numbers such as revenue, costs... are also symbolic.
 But it does not affect the mining process, data analysis and conclusions for the report
+- The Sale bussiness in this case just run from 2007 to 2009.

 ## 📂 Datasets
 ### Introduce about the dataset